chemacarceller/Godot-Rotating-Movement-Component/README.md

 This is the development of a basic rotating movement component designed to be attached to a Node3D

-The demo folder contains an example of usage of this component

-Also this component has been tested in https://jocarpe.itch.io/third-person-character-demo
+This component has been tested in https://jocarpe.itch.io/third-person-character-demo

 This is a demo in continuous development to test all the components developed and in the process of future development.

-It also adds the ability to change characters and view resource consumption via a plugin.

 A detailed explanation of how the demo works is available on the itch.io page indicated.